 "They Don't?"
 She replied.

 I went on to explain that no athlete in his or her right mind would train for their sport while cutting calories.
-Athletes train hard and the eat a ton as well.
+Athletes train hard but they eat a ton as well.
 They eat more to fuel performance and recover from exercise.

 Athletes NEVER eat less.
 Not unless they want to look like crap and perform like garbage.

-Athletes function at top level and look great too.
+Athletes function at the top-level and look great too.
 They accomplish that by exercising more and eating more.
 That is why they are so lean and muscular.
 Their exercise burns fat and breaks down muscle.

 "So," I said.
-"The secret to building a body that looks like an athlete, is to train lie one and eat like one too."
+"The secret to building a body that looks like an athlete, is to train like one and eat like one too."

 If you are here on this page my guess is you are someone who is serious about fitness.
 But you are probably frustrated too.
-If you were getting the results you wanted from your workouts you would not be interested in a new workout system.
-Am I Right?
+If you were getting the results you wanted from your current workouts you would not be interested in a new workout system.
+Am I right?

-Maybe you are just your average fitness junky looking help.
+Maybe you are just the average fitness junky looking for help.
 Perhaps you are a weightlifter or do Crossfit?
-But you are here because you have a problem.
+Whatever your reason, you are here because you have a problem.

-It is rarely mentioned and often glossed over by the workout gurus, health magazines and fitness blogs, but you see evidence of it every time you set food in the gym.
+It is rarely mentioned, and often glossed over, by the workout gurus, health magazines, and fitness blogs, but you see evidence of it every time you set foot in the gym.

 In fact, research tells us that 90% of the exercising public fails to achieve their goals of body change.
 And 66% of those who try end up injured or fatter several months later.

 People workout because they want to look better, plain and simple.
-And yet the fitness industry fails miserably at helping people accomplish that.
+And yet the fitness industry fails miserably at helping people accomplish this.

-Workouts on the market today do a terrible job at helping people accomplish their goals to look lean and fit.
+Workouts on the market today do a terrible job at helping people accomplish their goals of looking lean and fit.

 They were a couple.
 They were not couch potatoes.
-In fact, they were pretty active & serious about health & fitness.
+In fact, they were pretty active and serious about health and fitness.
 Unlike most people, they loved to workout.